 Suh’s nine ‘Hubs’ (2015–16), on the upper floor of Gallery II, are one-to-one reproductions of these apartments’ transient spaces: doors and passages between rooms.
-Made of delicately stitched-together pieces of translucent coloured polyester, supported by sturdy stainless steel pipes, they lead onto one another, stretching across the space like one long corridor of contradictions.
-On the one hand, they look like a long piece of playground equipment, but even as you scuttle between them, you are never fully immersed in play.
-On the other, these interiors, though exquisitely detailed, have lost their practical function – door hinges are unbending, power sockets are powerless.
+Made of delicately stitched-together pieces of translucent coloured polyester supported by sturdy stainless-steel pipes, they lead onto one another, stretching across the space like a long corridor of contradictions.
+On the one hand, they look like a piece of playground equipment, although even as you scuttle between the forms, you are never fully immersed in play.
+On the other hand, these interiors, though exquisitely detailed, have lost their practical function – door hinges are unbending, power sockets are powerless.

 The ‘Hubs’ question what it means to belong somewhere.
 A ‘home’ must have a physical structure (doorframes, handles, walls), but our experience of belonging has an emotional structure, too.
 The ‘Hubs’ allow us to position ourselves on the threshold between ‘private’ and ‘public’ life or between ‘insider’ and ‘outsider’ status.
 These delicate structures capture the loneliness of the transient ‘global citizen’ and of the uprooted immigrant, while simultaneously evoking the comfort of familiar settings.